From Demonizing to Dancing With Our Shadow

 I adore Martin Luther King’s statement, “Human salvation lies in the hands of the creatively maladjusted.”
 It’s a more expansive and inclusive reflection, suggesting that we have something to learn by creatively adjusting our relationship to our maladies.
 For example, I have a mother of tongue plant at home.
 Its tall, broad leaves stood erect as spades in the soil.
 One day, I tried to nudge my plant into a very narrow space between two bookshelves, but the container was a bit too wide.
 My efforts to repot the plant into a smaller vessel threw the formerly linear leaves into wild disarray.
 So I brought the entire mess to my florist, who restored its former vertical posture.
 Yet within days, the leaves twisted and spiraled of their own accord, achieving a profile that was far more attractive and unique than the ordered symmetry it had previously been corralled into.
 Only after its foundation had been uprooted, could my mother of tongue unfold towards its authentic personality.
 Filmmaker/poet James Broughton said, "The way to happiness is to go into the darkness of yourself.
 That's the place the seed is nourished, takes its roots and grows up, and becomes ultimately the plant and the flower.
 You can only go upward by first going downward."

-We’re not fundamentally broken.
-We’re just cracked—that’s how the light gets in, sang Leonard Cohen.
-Traditional Japanese potters filled in the cracks of broken pottery with gold in order to bring attention to the fragments.
-They believed that when something is damaged, it has a history and thus becomes more beautiful than the undamaged original.
+Break down always has the potential to become break through.
+But we’re not fundamentally broken, we’re just cracked—and "that’s how the light gets in", sang Leonard Cohen.
+Traditional Japanese potters filled in the cracks of their broken pottery with gold because the mended fragments embodied their histories of damage, thus making the vessels more beautiful than the untarnished originals.
+We can similarly recast our own narratives of imperfection.
 Jacks McNamara, the featured subject of my first mental health documentary, Crooked Beauty, wrote that, “Birds with perfectly symmetrical wings cannot fly.”
-In other words, bird wings—like the flaps on an airplane wing—adjust themselves in relationship to the winds that blow their way.
-Our collective parts in all their asymmetries are our sensitivities.
-If we can learn to harness them and more skillfully navigate the space between our intoxicating highs and our desperate lows, we won’t burn and crash like Icarus.
-The animated sitcom character Lisa Simpson said, “The blues is like a fire in the belly that comes out your mouth.
+In other words, birds tweak the shape of their wings—like the flaps on an airplane wing—in relationship to the ill winds that blow their way.
+Similarly, our capacity to fly lies in our willingness to harness the asymmetry of our wings—our sensitivities—and more skillfully navigate the space between our intoxicating highs and our desperate lows.
+As the animated sitcom character Lisa Simpson said, “The blues is like a fire in the belly that comes out your mouth.
 So you better put an instrument in front of it.”
-Break down always has the potential to become break through.

-The job of the poet is to make grief beautiful, which is not meant to glorify trauma in any way whatsoever.
-I simply believe that the most transformative pathway to the head is through the heart.
-As an artist, I believe that beauty is the gateway to the heart.
+The job of the poet is to make grief beautiful, but I do not mean to romanticize despair in any way whatsoever.
+Rather, as an artist I believe that the most transformative pathway to the head is through the heart with beauty as the gateway.
 Beauty can give us access to parts of our experience as human beings being human that we may not otherwise have the capacity to embrace.
 And as an advocate for emotional wellness, my job is to transpose stories with as much compassion as possible, so that lived experience can function as a touchstone for healing collectively.
 The original meaning of compassion is, ‘to suffer together’.
 So instead of triumphing over our shadows, let us recognize them as unruly children who act out when they have been denied attention.
 Let us move from demonizing to dancing with our shadows.
 Let us expose them like that grade school art project where we colored wildly on paper, covered it with black crayon, and scratched through the dark wax to reveal unexpected color combinations.
 If black is all colors, then each of us is responsible for the integrity with which we fall, crawl, and stand tall beside our own shadows.